 We also delete your data after an account is cancelled.
 In this case, your data are purged within 60 days.
 This applies both for cases when an account owner directly cancels and for auto-cancelled accounts.
 Please refer to our Cancellation Policy for more details.

 Our products and other web properties are operated in the United States.
 If you are located in the European Union or elsewhere outside of the United States, please be aware that any information you provide to us will be transferred to the United States.
 By using our Site, participating in any of our services and/or providing us with your information, you consent to this transfer.

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
-You can track all changes made since mid-2020 on Gitlab.
+You can track all changes made since mid-2020 on Github.
 We are a new company and are still figuring all this stuff out.
 Whenever we make a significant change to our policies, we will also announce them on our company blog.